-2021-002.
+- 2022-002.
 Controls over cash collections and disbursements in the Chancery Clerk's office should be strengthened.

-Repeat Finding Yes Criteria An effective system of internal control should include an adequate segregation of duties.
-Condition As reported in the prior ten years' audit reports, cash collections and disbursements functions are not adequately segregated for effective internal control.
-One employee receipts cash, prepares deposit slips, posts to the detailed general ledger, and disburses all funds.
-Cause The Chancery Clerk lacks the controls necessary over cash collections and disbursements.
-Effect Failure to have an adequate segregation of duties could result in the loss of public funds.
-Recommendation Accounting functions involving receipting and disbursing of funds, recording of funds, and reconciling of accounts should be properly segregated.
-Views of Responsible Official(s) Due to limited staff and limited funds to hire additional staff, we are not able to properly segregate these duties.
-If funds become available in the future, additional staff will be considered.
-Circuit Clerk.
-Material Weakness 2021-003.
+Repeat Finding Yes - Criteria An effective system of internal controls should include an adequate segregation of duties. - Condition As reported in the prior eleven years' audit reports, cash collections and disbursements functions are not adequately segregated for effective internal control.
+One employee receipts cash, prepares deposit slips, posts to the detailed general ledger and disburses all funds. - Cause The Chancery Clerk lacks the controls necessary over cash collections and disbursements. - Effect Failure to have an adequate segregation of duties could result in the loss of public funds. - Recommendation Accounting functions involving receipting and disbursing of funds, recording funds, and reconciling of accounts should be properly segregated.

+- Official(s) We are in the process of training new employees to help with segregating these duties. - Circuit Clerk.

+2022-003.
 Controls over cash collections and disbursements in the Circuit Clerk's office should be strengthened.
-Repeat Finding Yes Criteria An effective system of internal control should include an adequate segregation of duties.
-Condition As reported in the prior ten years' audit reports, cash collections and disbursement functions in the Circuit Clerk's office are not adequately segregated for effective internal control.
+Repeat Finding Yes Criteria An effective system of internal controls should include an adequate segregation of duties.
+Condition As reported in the prior eleven years' audit reports, cash collections and disbursements functions in the Circuit Clerk's office are not adequately segregated for effective internal control.
 The Circuit Clerk receipts cash, posts the cash journal, calculates the monthly settlements and disburses the funds and reconciles the bank statements.

 Cause The Circuit Clerk lacks the controls necessary over cash collections and disbursements.

-Effect Failure to have an adequate segregation of duties could result in the loss of public funds.
-Recommendation The Circuit Clerk should implement a system for review of the accounting records by another person.
+- Effect Failure to have an adequate segregation of duties could result in the loss of public funds. - Recommendation The Circuit Clerk should implement a system for review of the accounting records by another person.

-Schedule of Findings and Responses For the Year Ended September 30, 2021
+Schedule of Findings and Responses For the Year Ended September 30, 2022

-Views of Responsible Official(s) With only two (2) individuals in this office, it is impossible to completely segregate responsibilities; however, as much as possible, we try to do so.
-As much as possible, my deputy clerk receipts and deposits the funds coming into this office.
-When making a deposit, she prints and hands to me a "Deposit Report" which lists, among other things, a receipt number, the payor of the funds received, and the amount of each payment.
-I then print a "Cash Journal" which lists, among other things, a receipt number, the payor of the funds received, the amount of each payment received, and breaks the funds down, i.e., clerk's fees, law library, copies, record search, etc. The "Report Total" on the Deposit Report (from my deputy clerk) and the "Ending Balance" on the Cash Journal (which I print) must be the same.
-Thus, if the Report Total and Ending Balance are not the same, then I know there is a problem and further checking is done.
-My deputy clerk has limited access to the accounting system and does not have access to the Cash Journal.
-Tax Assessor - Collector.
-Material Weakness

-2021-004.
+Official(s)

+With only two (2) individuals in this office, it is impossible to completely segregate responsibilities; however, as much as possible, we try to do so.

+Tax Assessor-Collector.

+2022-004.
 Controls over cash collections and disbursements in the Tax Assessor-Collector's office should be strengthened.

-Repeat Finding Yes Criteria An effective system of internal control should include an adequate segregation of duties.
-Condition As reported in the prior ten years' audit reports, cash collection and disbursement functions in the Tax Assessor-Collector's office are not adequately segregated for effective internal control.
-The Tax Assessor-Collector receipts cash, prepares deposits, posts to the cash journal, calculates the monthly settlements, reconciles the bank statements, and disburses all funds.
+Repeat Finding Yes

+Criteria An effective system of internal controls should include an adequate segregation of duties.

+Condition As reported in the prior eleven years' audit reports, cash collections and disbursements functions in the Tax Assessor-Collector's office are not adequately segregated for effective internal control.
+The Tax Assessor-Collector receipts cash, prepares deposits, posts to the cash journal, calculates monthly settlements, reconciles the bank statements and disburses all funds.

 Cause The Tax Assessor-Collector lacks the controls necessary over cash collections and disbursements.

 Effect Failure to have an adequate segregation of duties could result in the loss of public funds.

 Recommendation The Tax Assessor-Collector should implement a system for review of the accounting records by another person.

-Views of Responsible Official(s) Without the funds to hire another employee it will be hard to comply but I will strive to find a solution.
+Official(s) Funds are not available to hire additional people.
+If ever the funds do become available then this situation will be rectified.